realumhelp/Creality-K1-and-K1-Max_wiki/Fix-issue-with-Input-Shaper.md

 - Performing the Y axis resonance test first avoids overwriting the X axis result.

-  <u>Note:</u> When updating to a new firmware version, the changes made to the `gcode_macro.cfg` will be deleted, only the settings are kept.
+  <u>Note:</u> When updating to a new firmware version, the changes made to the `gcode_macro.cfg` file will be deleted, only the settings saved in `printer.cfg` file are kept.

 <br />